-(a) prenatal record, or
+(a) Prenatal or postnatal record, or

-(b) a statement from a physician or other health care provider qualified to determine pregnancy, or
+(b) A statement from a physician or other health care provider qualified to determine pregnancy, or

-(c) a home visit by a public health nurse or other health care provider, or
+(c) A home visit by a public health nurse or other health care provider, or

-(d) other evidence acceptable to the state registrar.
+(d) Other evidence acceptable to the state registrar.

 (2) Evidence that the infant was born alive, such as but not limited to:

-(a) a statement from the physician or other health care provider who saw or examined the infant, or
+(a) A statement from the physician or other health care provider who saw or examined the infant, or

-(b) an observation of the infant during a home visit by a public health nurse, or
+(b) An observation of the infant during a home visit by a public health nurse, or

-(c) other evidence acceptable to the state registrar.
+(c) Other evidence acceptable to the state registrar.

 (3) If the birth occurred in the mother's residence, evidence of the mother's presence in Ohio on the date of the birth, such as but not limited to:

-(a) a driver's license, or a state issued identification card, which includes the mother's current residence on the face of the license or card, or
+(a) A driver's license, or a state issued identification card, which includes the mother's current residence on the face of the license or card, or

-(b) a rent receipt or any type of utility, telephone or other bill that includes the mother's name and address.
+(b) A rent receipt or any type of utility, telephone or other bill that includes the mother's name and address.